cngu/vue-typer/README.md

   <vue-typer text='watermelon' pre-erase-delay='1000'></vue-typer>
   ```

-  Milliseconds to wait after a string in `text` is fully typed, until the first erase action (i.e. backspace, highlight) is performed.
+  Milliseconds to wait after a string is fully typed, until the first erase action (i.e. backspace, highlight) is performed.

   This is useful to have an idle period that gives users time to read the typed string before it is erased.